 Many advocates of teen killers do not just want to give these offenders meaningful chances to be released.
 They want to give them excessive numbers of parole hearings after short periods of time (relative to the crimes) and for them to ultimately be released.
 Unfortunately, some lawmakers have the same goal of releasing juvenile criminals and have enacted stunningly unjust laws.
 In Oregon, SB 1008 makes all juvenile offenders eligible for parole in only 15 years.
 Lawmakers there seem to think that a murder committed by a juvenile, even a horrific murder like the one committed by Woodmansee, can never warrant more than 15 years to life.
 That’s only a decade and a half.
 If paroled the first time around, the murderers would be freed in their early 30s and get to live a free life from then on.

 Lawmakers in West Virginia also disrespected victims by enacting a similar law.
 HB 4210 requires that juvenile criminals be eligible for parole within 15 years.
 If they are serving life sentences they must be considered for parole every three years.
 Those with sentences less than life must be considered for parole annually.
 This law is an absolute nightmare for victims.
 They may have to endure over a dozen parole hearings.
 A 17-year-old murderer with a life sentence will have a hearing at age 32.
 Then at age 35.
 Then at age 38.
 Then more hearings at ages 41, 44, 47, 50, 53, 56, 59, 62, 65, 68, and 71.
 If he lives to be 71 he is entitled to 14 parole hearings over a 39-year period.
+That’s 14 times victims will take time out of their lives to speak with the parole board.
+That’s 14 times they will re-live the crimes.
+That’s 14 times they will endure flashbacks and nightmares.
 For almost four decades, victims will live in a state of constant agony, never getting a break, knowing that even if they can prevent parole this time, they will have to go through the parole process all over again in three years and then three years after that and three years after that.
 Victims of criminals who get non-life sentences have it even worse.
 If the criminal who harmed them lives to be 70, he gets 55 parole hearings–and this assumes he never gets out.